dataspread/dataspread-web/README.md

 7. Now you are ready to run the program.
 Visit the url where Tomcat is installed.
 It will be typically [http://localhost:8080/][install_loc] for a local install.

+## Contributing

+To work with the DataSpread source code, follow the [developer setup guide][developer_setup].
+Contributions are welcome!

+For bugs and feedback, please use the [GitHub Issues][issues].

 License
 ----
 MIT